The GENIUS Act and Stablecoin Treasury: What Changes for Holders (2026)

 - monitor global alignment (EU MiCA, Asia) for multi-jurisdiction treasuries.

-Regulatory ≠ accounting
+Regulatory is not accounting

 Practical guidance